RatInABox-Lab/RatInABox/readme.md

 This last place cell type, `"one_hot"` is prticularly useful as it essentially rediscretises space and tabularises the state space (gridworld again).
 This can be used to effortlessly contrast and compare learning algorithms acting over continuous vs discrete state spaces.

 #### Geometry
 Choose how you want place cells to interact with walls in the environment.
-We provide three types of geometries.
+We provide three types of geometries. `'geodesic'` calculates the shortest possible walk (obeying walls and boundary conditions) to a place cells centre.
 ![](./readme_figs/wall_geometry.png)

 #### Spiking